 Cons

 While you can, to some extent, eat what you want during your eating window, you still need to plan your meal(s) very carefully to ensure you’re getting all the nutrients you need for the day.
 Since the Warrior Diet stipulates that your eating window happens in the evening, it’s also fairly inflexible in routine.
-It can therefore be difficult to manage around social events, school or work schedules, and other life commitments — especially with respect to physical activity, since too much exertion without the proper fuel in your body can be dangerous.
+It can, therefore, be difficult to manage around social events, school or work schedules, and other life commitments — especially with respect to physical activity, since too much exertion without the proper fuel in your body can be dangerous.
 The most significant con, though, is that this eating routine isn’t appropriate for everyone.
 It requires serious forethought and consultation with medical professionals to make sure it’s a good fit for your body and lifestyle.

-Is the Warrior diet right for you?
+Is the Warrior Diet right for you?

-SIMPLE’s expert opinion and final thoughts
+Simple’s expert opinion and final thoughts

-If you’ve never fasted before, we recommend making smaller dietary changes or trying out a shorter, less restrictive fasting plan before attempting the intermittent fasting Warrior Diet.
-You should also always check with your doctor first before beginning fasts that last 20 or more hours.
+If you’ve never fasted before, we recommend making smaller dietary changes or trying out a shorter, less restrictive fasting schedule before attempting the intermittent fasting Warrior Diet.
+You should also always check with your doctor first before beginning fasts that last 18 or more hours.
 The best eating routine is the one that is right for your unique body — and one that you can stick to.

-Frequently asked questions about the Warrior diet
+Frequently asked questions about the Warrior Diet

 Yes, you can eat meat on the Warrior Diet!
 We recommend lean meats with a higher protein and lower fat content, like skinless, white-meat chicken and turkey as well as lean beef and pork chops.
 If you’re following the three-week Warrior Diet cycle, you should avoid meat for your first week.